KhronosGroup/OpenXR-Tutorials/tutorial/2-setup.rst

 	:end-before: XR_DOCS_TAG_END_find_apiLayer_extension
 	:dedent: 8

 These functions are called twice.
-The first time is to get the count of the API layers or extensions and the second is to fill out the array of structures.
+The first time is to get the count of the API layers or extensions and the second is to fill out the array of structures - this is called the "two-call idiom".
 Before the second call, we need set ``XrApiLayerProperties::type`` or ``XrExtensionProperties::type`` to the correct value, so that the second call can correctly fill out the data.
 After we have enumerated the API layers and extensions, we use a nested loop to check to see whether an API layers or extensions is available and add it to the ``m_activeAPILayers`` and/or ``m_activeInstanceExtensions`` respectively.

 Note the ``m_activeAPILayers`` and ``m_activeInstanceExtensions`` are of type ``std::vector<const char *>``.
 This will help us when fill out the next structure ``XrInstanceCreateInfo``.